AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/sharepoint-modules.md

 >[!NOTE]
 >
->APIs in the `beta` version in Microsoft Graph are subject to change.
+>APIs in the `beta` version in [!DNL Microsoft Graph] are subject to change.
 The use of these APIs in production applications is not supported.

 #### Get a Page